anbazhan/BindingValidation/README.md

 If you need complex validation process, you can use ValidationController

-Just add it into your ViewModel class and add all fiedls you need to validate using addField(...) methode
+Just add it into your ViewModel class and add all fiedls you need to validate using addField(...) method

 ```kotlin
 class MyViewModel : ViewModel() {